Passports & Visas

 - Do not sign the form.

 - Go to your hometown courthouse or post office in person or apply in Oshkosh.
-In Oshkosh, Winnebago County Courthouse is just 2 blocks east of campus on the corner of Algoma and Jackson (415 Jackson St, room 419; Telephone: 236-4848).
+In Oshkosh, Winnebago County Courthouse does not require an appointment and is just 2 blocks east of campus on the corner of Algoma and Jackson (415 Jackson St, room 419; Telephone: 236-4848).
+The Oshkosh Post Office is near the airport, but does require an advance appointment.

 - As of April 2011, you must present the following when applying for a U.S. passport: